UCM Dockery, Warrensburg, MO

 Selected agencies will be required to participate in meetings related to policy and practice and will be provided with technical assistance from the Phlebotomy Task Force.

-Pilot Project Application Information
+Pilot Project Application Information:

 LEP Program Online Application Link – Available HERE

-Applications due no later than February 29, 2024
+Applications due no later than December 6, 2024

 Candidate and Agency Approval Document – Available HERE